D-Robotics/hobot_trigger/recorder_node/README.md

 # Function Introduction

-The `recorder_node` package is a Ros2-based Rosbag data caching management package developed by Horizon Robotics.
+The `recorder_node` package is a Ros2-based Rosbag data caching management package developed by TROS.
 Its main function is to record topic data and provide Rosbag cached data for the `recorder_node` module.
 By managing the cache, unnecessary Rosbag data can be cleaned up through scheduled tasks to ensure that there is sufficient space in the operating environment resources, and it is also convenient for the Trigger module to quickly capture Rosbag data within a specified time interval.

 # Compilation